-Spotted wing Drosophila (SWD) is a new and important pest of berries, cherries, and some thin-skinned grape varieties.
+Spotted wing Drosophila (SWD) is an important pest of berries, cherries, and some thin-skinned grape varieties.
 The berry crops at greatest risk are raspberries, blackberries, strawberries, and blueberries.
 For many berry and small fruit growers, SWD has rapidly become their most critical insect pest.
 SWD is native to Asia and was first detected in the Midwest in 2010.
-It is now welldistributed throughout the United States.
+It is now well-distributed throughout the United States.
 Female SWD have a saw-like egg laying device that can cut into ripe or ripening fruit and deposit an egg (Figure 1).
 The resulting larvae degrade the fruit from the inside, increasing the risk of fungal pathogens and other pest damage.
 Larvae go through three larval stages within the fruit.
 The larger larvae are visible to the naked eye, creating concern of noticeable fruit contamination.

-In Michigan's southern peninsula, first SWD fly activity is typically in mid-June to early-July and the population builds through the summer as temperatures continue to rise.
-Highest densities of SWD occur in August and September, so SWD is especially problematic for laterseason berry crops, including blackberries, fall raspberries, ever-bearing strawberries, and late-season blueberries.
+In Michigan's southern peninsula, first SWD fly activity is typically in mid-June to early July and the population builds through the summer as temperatures continue to rise.
+Highest densities of SWD occur in August and September, so SWD is especially problematic for later-season berry crops, including blackberries, fall raspberries, ever-bearing strawberries, and late-season blueberries.
 Adults live for two to three weeks and females can lay more than 300 eggs, so they have the capacity for many generations per growing season.
 Typical IPM programs for pests including cherry fruit fly and blueberry maggot will not provide sufficient control of SWD.
 Its host range, fast generation time, and damage characteristics make it an extremely challenging pest to manage.
 Conventional management programs rely on the frequent use of pyrethroid, spinosyn, organophosphate, carbamate and neonicotinoid insecticides.
 Of these chemical classes only the spinosyns are available to organic producers.
 This means that other control measures must be implemented to control SWD in organic berries.

 Fig 1.
-Spotted Wing Drosophila (SWD), male (top) and female (bottom) with an egg.
-Actual size of the fly is shown in the top right corner.
+Spotted wing Drosophila (SWD), male (top left), female (top right), and the females serrated ovipositor (bottom).
+Actual size of the fly is shown in the top left corner.

 Integrated Pest Management (IPM) programs for SWD consist of three major components: 1) the use of preventative pest management tactics, 2) monitoring and sampling for populations, and 3) the judicious use of National Organic Program (NOP) insecticides or other responsive pest management tactics.
-Furthermore, the organic pest management hierarchy as specified by the NOP (§205.206) states that growers should design IPM programs that emphasize management practices (e.g. exclusion, sanitation, resistant varieties), followed by the use of mechanical, biological or physical methods (e.g. hand removal, cultivation, release of predators/parasites, provision of predator/parasite habitat biological control), and resorting to NOP compliant insecticide use only when absolutely necessary.
-In the case of SWD, insecticides are likely to always be part of the pest management program but organic growers should integrate preventative cultural, physical and biological tactics into their SWD management programs as much as possible to help ensure effective control.
+Growers should design IPM programs that emphasize management practices (e.g. exclusion, sanitation, resistant varieties), followed by the use of mechanical, biological or physical methods (e.g. hand removal, cultivation, release of predators/parasites, provision of predator/parasite habitat biological control), and resorting to NOP compliant insecticides only when necessary.
+In the case of SWD, insecticides are typically needed, but organic growers should integrate preventative cultural, physical and biological tactics into their SWD management programs as much as possible to help ensure effective control.